 Equipment selection

 Every liquid product has specific equipment requirements.
-The tanker material — stainless steel, aluminum, rubber-lined, fiberglass reinforced plastic — has to be compatible with the chemical being shipped.
+The tanker material (stainless steel, aluminum, rubber-lined, fiberglass reinforced plastic) has to be compatible with the chemical being shipped.
 Beyond tank material, the carrier needs to match the right configuration: insulated or non-insulated, single or multi-compartment, heated or ambient, center or rear unload, pump-off or air-blown.
-A competent bulk liquid transport company already knows what equipment your product requires.
+A competent bulk liquid transport company already knows what equipment your product requires, and confirms it with the carrier before dispatch rather than discovering a mismatch when the truck arrives at your dock.

 Loading and unloading